fan2/mkdocs/docs/blog/posts/elf/plt-puts-pwndbg.md

 When entering `entry`, it's expected to drop into CRT(C Run Time) entry point(`_start` defined in crt1.o).
 The `ld.so`(linker & loader?) will load the needed *libc.so* into memory, meanwhile it invokes subsequent subroutines prefixed with`dl_`(dynamic linking?) to relocate the dynamic symbols imported by the main program.

 Specifically, the loader would fix the destination of the GOT entries such as `reloc.puts`.
-The function pointer of `puts` resides in the address space of libc.so, it's the embodiment of the dynamic symbol `puts@plt`.
+The function pointer of `puts` resides in the address space of libc.so, it's the embodiment of the PLT stub `puts@plt`.

 While the loader is doing the fix, it hits the watchpoint and throws an interrupt.
 As highlighted above, `reloc.puts` has been resolved to 0x0000fffff7e7ae70, updated from 1488/0x5d0.
 See the *plt & got* section for later details.